Datapack-Registry/specification/docs/documentation_format.md

 ### `@public`
 #### Description
-The `@public` annotation indicates that a function should be documented as if it were public.
-That means that this function can be called from outside (ex. in-game).
+Declares that this function should/may be called outside the datapack.
+For example, by the player or in a command block.
+These functions should be simple and clearly structured so that they can be used easily from the outside.

 #### Syntax
 ```